bharatk21k/lesscode-iac/README.md

 ### In AWS
 ![IAC](IAC.png)
 #### cert
 Cert module helps create a valid ACM.
-If you are going to use 'Route' module, which used cloufront to route requests voa Route53 to ALB, you will habe to create certificate in "US_EAST_1" region only.
+If you are going to use 'route' module, which uses cloufront to route requests to ALB, you will have to create certificate in "US_EAST_1" region only.

 1. It create ACM in the specified region
 2. It uodate Route53 entries to auto verify the created cert.